The person at the center of this case

 Start here

-On May 1, 2014, a federal grand jury in Pennsylvania indicted Huang Zhenyu and four other officers of China's People's Liberation Army for a sophisticated computer espionage conspiracy targeting six American companies.
-Huang, a computer programmer, allegedly managed domain accounts used by co-conspirators to steal proprietary information including trade secrets related to nuclear plant designs and confidential business communications.
-The case remains significant as a landmark prosecution of state-sponsored cyber espionage, though Huang's current whereabouts and apprehension status remain unclear.
+On May 1, 2014, a federal grand jury in Pittsburgh indicted Huang Zhenyu and four other officers of China's People's Liberation Army for a coordinated cyber espionage campaign targeting six American companies.
+Huang, a computer programmer, allegedly managed domain accounts used by the conspiracy to steal proprietary information including nuclear plant designs and trade secrets during corporate negotiations with Chinese state-owned enterprises.
+The case remains significant as a landmark prosecution of state-sponsored cyber theft, though Huang's current whereabouts and status are unknown.

 Try asking